Risk-Averse Markov Decision Processes through a Distributional Lens: Introduction

-Here, we focus on the framework proposed in \cite{Ruszczynski2010Risk}.
-While a plethora of studies exist on conditional and dynamic risk measures, the problem of risk-averse MDPs and their corresponding DPP cannot be straightforwardly inferred from the established properties of these risk measures.
+Here, we focus on the risk-averse MDPs framework proposed in \cite{Ruszczynski2010Risk}.
+While a plethora of studies exist on conditional risk measures (CRMs) and dynamic risk measures (DRMs), the problem of risk-averse MDPs and their corresponding DPP cannot be straightforwardly inferred from the established properties of these risk measures.
 Broadly speaking, DPPs transform a sequential optimization problem into the task of solving an operator Bellman equation.
-In the context of risk-averse MDPs, this demands separate research, as in general, a readily solvable DPP in terms of operator equations requires additional conditions beyond properties of conditional and dynamic risk measures.
+In the context of risk-averse MDPs, this demands separate research, as in general, a readily solvable DPP in terms of operator equations requires additional conditions beyond properties of CRMs and DRMs.
 This is particularly true when considering the attainability of optimal actions.
-Below, we offer a concise review of the established DPPs that align with the general framework initiated by \cite{Ruszczynski2010Risk}. \cite{Ruszczynski2010Risk} considers deterministic costs, introduces the notion of risk transition mappings, and uses them to construct, in a recursive manner, a class of (discounted) dynamic risk measures.
-He proceeds to derive both finite and infinite (with bounded costs) time horizon DPPs for such dynamic risk measures.
-We also refer to \cite{Ruszczynski2014Erratum} for the assumptions needed. \cite{Shen2014Risk} extends the infinite horizon DPP to unbounded costs as well as for average dynamic risk measures.
+Below, we offer a concise review of the established DPPs that align with the general framework initiated by \cite{Ruszczynski2010Risk}. \cite{Ruszczynski2010Risk} considers deterministic costs, introduces the notion of risk transition mappings, and uses them to construct, in a recursive manner, a class of (discounted) DRMs.
+The author proceeds to derive both finite and infinite (with bounded costs) time horizon DPPs for such DRMs.
+We also refer to \cite{Ruszczynski2014Erratum} for the assumptions needed. \cite{Shen2014Risk} extends the infinite horizon DPP to unbounded costs as well as for average DRMs.
 The risk transition mappings involved are assumed to exhibit an analogue of a strong Feller property. \cite{Chu2014Markov} studies a similar infinite horizon DPP with unbounded costs under a different set of assumptions.
 Recently, \cite{Bauerle2021Markov} considers unbounded latent costs and establishes the corresponding finite and infinite horizon DPPs.
 They also prove sufficiency of Markovian actions against history dependent actions.
-They construct dynamic risk measures, for finite time horizon problems, from iterations of static risk measures that are Fatou and law invariant.
+They construct DRMs, for finite time horizon problems, from iterations of static risk measures that are Fatou and law invariant.
 The infinite horizon problems require in addition the coherency property.
-They also require the underlying MDP to exhibit a certain strongly continuous/semi-continuous transition mechanism. \cite{coache2021reinforcement,coache2022conditionally} develops a computational approach for optimization with dynamic convex risk measures using deep learning techniques.
+They also require the underlying MDP to exhibit a certain path-wise continuous/semi-continuous transition mechanism. \cite{coache2023reinforcement,coache2023conditionally} develops a computational approach for optimization with dynamic convex risk measures using deep learning techniques.
 Finally, it is noteworthy that the concept of risk form is introduced in \cite{Dentcheva2020Risk} and is applied to handle two-stage MDP with partial information and decision-dependent observation distribution.